cowri/cowri-docs/user-guide/2-FAQ.md

 **I'm a user, how can I get access to Cowri?**

+For now, Cowri is just on Kovan, an Ethereum test net.
+You can see our user-facing demo [here](https://demo.cowri.io)

 **I'm a developer, how can I integrate Cowri's protocol into my project?**

 We want Cowri to be as easy as possible to integrate into your project.
 To that end, we have built [an SDK](insert URL for developer docs) for easy integration into React applications.
 We also have a [tutorial for developers](developer tutorial URL).

-**How do I tell a friend about Cowri?**
+Right now, we are deployed on Kovan, an Ethereum test net.